webix-hub/docs/data/desktop/maps.md

 {{sample 32_thirdparty/11_yandex_map.html}}

 2 .
-Secondly, choose where on page the map will be inited.
+Secondly, choose where on page the map will be initialized.
 You can render it into any **HTML element** defined as the map's **container**:

 ~~~js
 // <div id="mydiv"></div>